RuneSchool/RuneSchool.github.io/_posts/2026-4-26-etymology.md

 > The only problem is, if an alphabet can be created arbitrarily, it can be changed arbitrarily.
 It has no tie to history to make it feel concrete.

 So it's taking the historical rootedness argument from the preface to its fullest.
+And if language is meant to connect people together, going further into history will also help to recover our shared heritage as English speakers.

+English is a blend of Germanic languages.
+Such a historic writing system would also serve to connect English with its own cousins, sisters, brothers, and ultimately its mother (Proto-Indo-European).

 ## What we did